Unity-Technologies/ml-agents/docs/Installation.md

 [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers)
 on installing it.

-Although we do not support the Anaconda installation path for Windows, the previous [Windows Anaconda Installation (Deprecated) guide](Installation-Windows.md) is still available.
+Although we do not provide support for Anaconda installation on Windows, the previous [Windows Anaconda Installation (Deprecated) guide](Installation-Windows.md) is still available.